tomtom94/AutoGPT-RabbitMQ/README.md

 2. First Auto-GPT talks to you, so listen to it via a consumer in a thread

-    You service need to work the same way the plugin works with RabbitMQ via pika.
-It means you need to create a function of that kind [start_consumer](/rabbitmq_plugin/rabbitmq_plugin.py#L63) which will make a thread of this function [run_consumer](/rabbitmq_plugin/rabbitmq_plugin.py#L17).
+    You service needs to work the same way the plugin works with RabbitMQ via pika.
+It means you need to create a function of that kind [start_consumer](/rabbitmq_plugin/rabbitmq_plugin.py#L62) which will make a thread of this function [run_consumer](/rabbitmq_plugin/rabbitmq_plugin.py#L16).

-    There are special kill_code which is send sometimes from on procuder to another consumer
+    There are special kill_code which is send sometimes from one procuder to a consumer :
-    - SIGTERM_FROM_SERVICE
+    - `SIGTERM_FROM_SERVICE`
-    - SIGTERM_FROM_AUTOGPT
+    - `SIGTERM_`FROM_AUTOGPT`

     It allows to kill the consumer in a thread from the inside properly.
     Just need to mirror this pattern on your service side.

 3. Finally Auto-GPT asks you to reply, so send a message probably the easiet part :)

     Once everything has been started properly, and is able to stop properly.
-Just send a message from your service to Auto-GPT like this function [send_message](/rabbitmq_plugin/rabbitmq_plugin.py#L59) does from Auto-GPT to your service.
+Just send a message from your service to Auto-GPT like this function [send_message](/rabbitmq_plugin/rabbitmq_plugin.py#L58) does from Auto-GPT to your service.
     Just need to mirror this pattern on your service side.